spawnmarvel/quickguides/azure/README.md

 #### Manage licenses in Azure AD

-* To assign a license to a user
+To assign a license to a user
-* On the Products page, select the name of the license plan you want to assign to the user.
+1. On the Products page, select the name of the license plan you want to assign to the user.
+2. After you select the license plan, select Assign.
-* On the Assign page, select Users and groups, and then search for and select the user you're assigning the license.
+3. On the Assign page, select Users and groups, and then search for and select the user you're assigning the license.
+4. [..]

+To remove a license from a user
+1. On the Licensed users page for the service plan, select the user that should no longer have the license.
+2. Select Remove license.

-* To assign a license to a group
+To assign a license to a group
-*
-*
+1. On the Products page, select the name of the license plan you want to assign to the user.
+2. On the Azure Active Directory Premium Plan 2 page, select Assign.
+3. On the Assign page, select Users and groups, and then search for and select the group you're assigning the license.
+4. [...]

+To remove a license from a group
+1. On the Licensed groups page for the license plan, select the group that should no longer have the license.
+2. Select Remove license.

 #### Create administrative units